home / writing

 Customization

-When you start Tmux, the program looks for a .dotfile3 at ~/.tmux.conf.
-This plain-text file is where you can configure and “rice out”4 your multiplexer.
-You’ll begin by adding a plugin manager, tpm, and then use it to load a few plugins and a nice theme5.
+When I start Tmux, the program looks for a .dotfile3 at ~/.tmux.conf.
+This plain-text file is where I can configure and “rice out”4 my multiplexer.
+I began by adding a plugin manager, tpm, and then used it to load a few plugins and a nice theme5.

-Once you have your shell configured and your multiplexer managing your sessions, it’s time to talk about the heart of your development workflow: your text editor.
+Once I had my shell configured and my multiplexer managing my sessions, it was time to talk about the heart of my development workflow: my text editor.

 I’ve been using Vim for about three years.
 When we mention Vim, it’s usually in one of two contexts: vim (the program), or Vim Motions.

 Vim Motions are the keybindings that allow you to move around the text.
 They are the most important part of Vim.
-Everyone should use Vim Motions.
+I think everyone should use Vim Motions.
 They are extremely efficient.
 They’re available on all text editors and IDEs.
 Vim, by contrast, is a highly configurable, extensible text editor built to make creating and changing any kind of text very efficient.

 Vim Motions